SIP vs FD Comparison — Detailed Analysis with Calculator — India 2026

 Compare SIP and Fixed Deposit returns side by side.
-Understand risk return taxation and liquidity differences to choose the right investment for your goals.
+Understand risk return taxation and liquidity differences to choose the right investment for your.

 The SIP vs FD debate is one of the most common investment questions in India.
 Both serve different purposes and the right choice depends on your risk tolerance investment horizon and financial goals.
 FDs offer guaranteed returns and capital safety making them ideal for short-term goals and emergency funds.
 SIPs in equity mutual funds offer higher potential returns through market participation making them better for long-term wealth creation.
 Let us compare them across every important parameter.